michaelriveranorthwestern/MSDS459/Week03_Individual_Assignment1/README.md

 # Week 3 Individual Assignment - Repository Overview
-This repository contains a five-part set of summaries and key ideas drawn from assigned readings on Knowledge Graphs and Natural Language Processing (NLP), prepared as part of a foundational course in AI and data systems.
+This repository contains a five-part set of summaries and key ideas drawn from assigned readings on Knowledge Graphs and Natural Language Processing, prepared as part of a foundational course in AI and data systems.

 ## Contents